hth313/Calypsi-tool-chains/README.md

 ### Open source projects

 * [Commodore](https://github.com/hth313/Calypsi-6502-Commodore) board support
-  for Commodore 64, MEGA65 and Commander X16.
+  for Commodore 64 and MEGA65.

 * [Hello World for Commodore 64](https://github.com/hth313/Calypsi-6502-hello-world)
   is a simple Hello World project which uses the board support as a submodule